jtopjian/puppet-collectd/README.md

 ==========================

 This is a [Puppet][1] module to configure and manage [collectd][2], a system to collect, aggregate and store system statistics.
-You can configure collectd in three basic modes:

 This module is based off of Thomas Sutton's [original][3].